turbot/pipes-docs/docs/using/powerpipe/mods.md

 ![](/images/docs/pipes/powerpipe/powerpipe_mod_settings.png)

 On the detail screen, scroll to the bottom and click **Uninstall Mod**.
-Follow the confirmation instructions in the modal and the mod will be uninstalled from your workspace.
+Follow the confirmation instructions in the modal, and the mod will be uninstalled from your workspace.

-After this has completed, you'll no longer see any dashboards for this mod in the **Dashboards** tab.
+After this has been completed, you'll no longer see any dashboards for this mod in the **Dashboards** tab.